qualityshepherd/brine/posts/southern_coast.md

 **0401 Impossible Peaks** Mountain fangs rip the sky.
 No path exists; only shear stone.
 Rusted climbing gear litters the base.

 **0402 Lost Druid's Threshold** Tall grass ripples in patterns no wind could shape.
 Standing stones peek through the green, their edges worn smooth.
-Something watches from beyond sight.
+Fresh chalk covers their faces.
+Someone was here this morning.

-**0403 Mountain's Spine** Sheer rock walls split by a single path; no wider than a goat in many places.
-Stones feel warm to the touch, despite the altitude.
+**0403 Mountain's Spine** A single path slices through sheer rock.
+No wider than a goat in places.
+Stones warm to the touch despite the altitude.
+The path winds between massive formations that, from a distance, look almost like ribs.

 **0404 Stone Spine** Razor-backed ridges thrust toward the sky.
 Wind screams through its granite teeth.
 A single vulture circles but there is little to die in a place where nothing can live.